-#17 Can the park manager force residents to sign a long-term lease, causing them to lose rent control protections?
+#18 Can the park manager force residents to sign a long-term lease, causing them to lose rent control protections?

 If the resident is currently a homeowner residing in the park, then they may reject a long-term lease and opt for a shorter-term lease.
 In the case of a prospective buyer of a home in the park who is not yet a resident, their right not to sign such a long lease is less clear.
 A rental agreement or lease with a term of more than 12 months is exempt from any rent control ordinance.
 (Civil Code §798.17) The resident may reject a long-term lease after reviewing it and opt for an annual or month-to-month rental agreement.
-(Civil Code §798.18) If the resident elects to have a rental agreement for 12 months or less, the rent charges and conditions shall be the same as those offered in the longer-term lease are bad for homeowners, and some may provide rent stability for years that month-tomonth or annual tenancy does not, particularly in localities where rent control will probably never be enacted.
-(See also #19) Recap:
+(Civil Code §798.18) If the resident elects to have a rental agreement for 12 months or less, the rent charges and conditions shall be the same as those offered in the longer-term lease during the first 12 months (Civil Code §798.18).
+Not all long-term leases are bad for homeowners, and some may provide rent stability for years that month-to-month or annual tenancy does not, particularly in localities where rent control will probably never be enacted.
+(See also #19)

-• Current homeowners residing in the park have the option of signing a short-term lease agreement with charges and conditions the same as in a long-term lease.

-- Buyers, or prospective residents, may not have the option to reject a long-term lease. - Residents have 30 days to review and accept or reject a long-term lease.
+- Current homeowners residing in the park have the option of signing a short-term lease agreement with charges and conditions that are the same as in a long-term lease. - Buyers, or prospective residents, may not have the option to reject a long-term lease. - Residents have 30 days to review and accept or reject a long-term lease.

-#18 Is the park required to provide a lease agreement in the language of the resident if the resident is non-English speaking?
+#19 Is the park required to provide a lease agreement in the language of the resident if the resident is non-English speaking?